FateMeetsLuck/dmildew/README.md

 ## Building

 Building the library is as simple as writing `dub build` in a terminal in the main project directory.
-To build the REPL and script runner one can write `dub build Mildew:run` in the same directory as the main project.
+To build the REPL and script runner one can write `dub build dmildew:run` in the same directory as the main project.
 Add `-b release` to the build commands to generate an optimized binary that performs slightly better than the default debugging build.

 <div id="compiling-and-running-bytecode-files"></div>

 ## Compiling and Running Bytecode Files

-A script can be compiled with `dub run Mildew:bccompiler -- <name of script file.mds> -o <name of binary.mdc>` and the resulting binary bytecode file can be run directly with the REPL as if it were a normal text file of source code.
+A script can be compiled with `dub run dmildew:bccompiler -- <name of script file.mds> -o <name of binary.mdc>` and the resulting binary bytecode file can be run directly with the REPL as if it were a normal text file of source code.

 <div id="running-the-examples"></div>

 ## Running the Examples

-In a terminal in the main project directory run `dub run Mildew:run -- examples/<nameofexample>.mds`.
+In a terminal in the main project directory run `dub run dmildew:run -- examples/<nameofexample>.mds`.
 To try out the interactive shell simply type `dub run dmilew:run`.
 In the interactive shell it is only possible to continue a command on a new line by writing a single backslash at the end of a line.
 Note that functions and classes declared in one REPL command will not be accessible in the next unless stored in a var.
 To store a class such as `class Foo {}` one must write `var Foo = Foo;` immediately after.
 One can also store anonymous class expressions in a global variable such as `var Foo = class {};`.

 The option `-d` prints bytecode disassembly before running each chunk of code.
 The `-v` option prints highly verbose step by step execution of bytecode in the virtual machine.